This tutorial has two parts: Part 1 | Part 2

 Here's the result:

-Test your work by trying it on the phone: drag your finger around on the screen to draw lines and curves.
+Test your work by trying it on the device: drag your finger around on the screen to draw lines and curves.
 Touch the screen to make spots.
 Use the Wipe button to clear the screen.

 In PaintPot Part 2, you'll see how to use global variables to create dots of different sizes.